intikhab49/kubernetes-flask-microservices/README.md

 # CRUD Microservices

 A scalable CRUD application built with microservices, deployable on **Kubernetes** (with Flannel overlay networking) or **Docker Swarm**.
-Features `nginx` as a reverse proxy, a `web` app for CRUD operations, a `logging-service` for event tracking, and `postgres` with persistent storage.
+Features `nginx` as a reverse proxy, a `web` app for CRUD operations, a `logging-service` for event tracking, `postgres` with persistent storage, and `Prometheus` for metrics monitoring.

 ## Overview
 This project is a microservices-based CRUD app for managing users via a web interface and REST API.
-It supports dual orchestration with Kubernetes (using Flannel) and Docker Swarm, and includes a dedicated logging service for observability.
+It supports dual orchestration with Kubernetes (using Flannel) and Docker Swarm, includes a dedicated logging service for observability, and uses Prometheus to monitor application metrics.

 ### Components
 - **nginx**: Reverse proxy routing requests to the web app and serving static files.
-- **web**: Flask app handling CRUD operations (`/users`) and a web UI.
+- **web**: Flask app handling CRUD operations (`/users`) and a web UI, exposing metrics at `/metrics`.
 - **postgres**: Database with persistent storage for user data.
-- **logging-service**: Dedicated service logging events to `crud-logs.log` via `/logs`.
+- **logging-service**: Dedicated service logging events to `crud-logs.log` via `/logs`, with metrics at `/metrics`.
+- **prometheus**: Monitoring system scraping metrics from `web` and `logging-service`.

 ### Features
 - **CRUD Operations**: Create, read, update, and delete users via `/users` API and UI.
 - **Logging**: Events (e.g., user creation) logged to a separate service.
+- **Monitoring**: Prometheus tracks HTTP requests and system metrics.
 - **Dual Orchestration**: Runs on Kubernetes with Flannel overlay or Docker Swarm with its built-in overlay network.
 - **Persistent Storage**: Postgres data survives restarts.

 ## File Structure